Mekire/hex3d/readme.md

 # Hex3d

 This is an attempt to make 3d interactive hex maps using vanilla pygame.
-For a map of arround 30x30 hex tiles this program works quite well, but I was a bit dissapointed I couldn't get more performance out of it with larger maps.
-It also suffers from a slight rendering issue from pygame not playing nicely with floating point coordinates for drawing.
+After some optimizations the program behaves respectably with even fairly large mapsizes.
+It still suffers from a slight rendering issue from pygame not playing nicely with floating point coordinates for drawing.

 [Demonstration](https://media.giphy.com/media/LeRejUoi238xq/giphy.gif)